xunxin123/study/README.md

 # study
-This is a warehouse for taming learning, a toy for beginners, don't laugh at masters and experts
+This is just a toy for beginners, masters and experts don't laugh at me, let's make progress together